danielstebbings/STRATHcube-Downlink-2425/Admin/Final Report/Typst Source/lit_review.typ

   caption:"STAC Strand-1 UHF Downlink Link Budget"
 ) <STAC-UHF-Link-Budget>

+The link budget here was used to update the link budget described in @preben_rasamanickam_strathcube_2024, contributing to the analysis in @ACM-Analysis-Section.

 = Standards
 == DVB-S2 Overview
 //TODO: Finish
+The input to a DVB-S2 system is one or more datastreams.
+These can be transport streams, for transmission of video, or generic streams which are either packetised or continuous.
+A packetised stream has a constant packet size termed the  #acr("UPL").
+Variable packet sizes are sent via a continuous generic stream.
+These are depicted in @dvb-s2-stream-types.

+#figure(
+  image("../Figures/Lit-Review/DVB-S2/DVB-S2-Streams.svg"),
+  caption:"DVB-S2 Input Stream Types."
+) <dvb-s2-stream-types>

+The input streams are sliced and merged to create a #acr("BBFRAME").
+The Structure of which is shown in @BBFRAME.
+A #acr("BBHEADER") is also applied, which contains various signalling fields providing information about the transmitted frame.
+The structure is shown in @BBHEADER.
+Contained within the #acr("MATYPE") field is the #acr("MODCOD") field, which indicates the settings being used on the frame.

+#figure(
+  image("../Figures/Lit-Review/DVB-S2/DVB-S2-Sliciing.png"),
+  caption: "DVB-S2 BBHEADER Structure"
+) <BBHEADER>

 //FEC
-//TODO: dvb-s2 shannon paper citation
 #acr("DVB-S2") utilises two stages of #acr("FEC"), the first code is #acr("BCH") followed by #acr("LDPC").
-This combination results in extremely strong error correction performance, allowing near Shannon limit performance.
+This combination results in extremely strong error correction performance, allowing near Shannon limit performance. @eroz_dvb-s2_2004 The output of the #acr("FEC") subsystem is a #acr("FECFRAME").
+This can either be short, 16200 bits, or normal, 64800 bits.
+This is shown in @FECFRAME.
+The information content of the #acr("FECFRAME") is determined by the coding rate, which can be from 1/4 to 9/10.

+The FECFRAME is then mapped to symbols and modulated to become a #acr("PLFRAME").
+Pilots can optionally be inserted here to aid in decoding.
+Dummy frames are PLFRAMEs that carry no information.
+DVB-S2 used #acr("APSK") modulation, configurable between QPSK to 8PSK, 16PSK and 32PSK.

+The final block in the system is a root-raised-cosine filter for pulse shaping.
+This can have a roll-off factor of 0.35, 0.25 or 0.20.
+The value of which is indicated in the #acr("MATYPE") field.

 //GSE
 Mapping a packet into a dynamically changing frame is difficult.
-The #acr("GSE") protocol introduces an intermediate layer to handle fragmentation of network packets, referred to as #acr("PDU")s, into one or more #acr("GSE") packets.
+The #acr("GSE") protocol introduces an intermediate layer to handle fragmentation of network packets, referred to as #acr("PDU")s, into one or more #acr("GSE") packets. @etsi_ts_2014 The operation of the protocol is discussed further in @fragmentation-section.

 // DVB-S2X
 ETSI released an extension to the original DVB-S2 standard called DVB-S2X, this included several features to improve efficiency for high throughput satellites, such as bonding multiple transponders, beam hopping, and high order modulations up to 256APSK.
 Particularly relevant, are the new features for #acr("VL-SNR"), which include new #acr("PLFRAME") structures, #acr("BPSK") modulation, and lower coding rates down to 1/5.
 Features were also added to improve the efficiency of #acr("GSE") packet transmission.
-//TODO: Write paragraph about this
-#figure(
-  image("../Figures/Lit-Review/DVB-S2/DVB-S2-Streams.svg"),
-  caption:"DVB-S2 Input Stream Types."
-)

 // TODO: Write paragraph about this
 #subpar.grid(
   columns: (1fr),